 Dream big.
 Odyssey projects must be a distinct and novel off-shoot from your current research.
 Reviewers do not look favorably on proposals that look and feel like a shrunken, repurposed R01.
-The program is intended to give you the freedom to be creative and ambitious.
+The preliminary proposal format is intended to give you the freedom to be creative and ambitious.